appfirst/statsd_clients/ruby/README.md

 time, it is set accept about 200 messages per second.
 If overrun, messages will be dropped.
 This is another reason to use the aggregation capability.
-Dropped messages are counted and can be accessed with the
+Dropped messages are counted and can be accessed with the `$statsd.dropped` attribute.
-$statsd.dropped attribute.

 The namespace attribute, if specified, will be prepended to all metrics.

 	$statsd.namespace = 'system.component'

 This statsd client can also send data the 'Etsy standard' way using a UDP socket.
-This can be useful if transistioning from some other statsd implementation to the AppFirst implementation:
+This can be useful if transistioning from some other statsd implementation to the AppFirst
+implementation:

     $statsd.set_transport(:udp_transport)

-If the message queue is not found, the client will revery to using a UDP socket as a backup transport method.
+If the message queue is not found, the client will revert to using a UDP socket as a backup transport method.
 The only reason this should happen is if the AppFirst collector is not installed.